 Just the smell made me sick.

 I eventually gave up on my collection.
 I trashed half of my sex toys and sold the other half to a strange man in his mid thirties via Craigslist.
 It was a weird drug deal kind of scene, except the drugs were dildos and butt plugs.
 He didn’t seem to understand/care about the dangers of the jelly toys.
 All he knew was that I was STD free and that was good enough for him.
 At the time, I was not really concerned for his safety.
 He was willing to buy used sex toys from a stranger after all.
+I would not understand the problems with victim blaming until years later.

 My mind was occupied with the loss of all 100+ sex toys I had come to know, love, and at the same time resent.
 It was one of the worst break-ups I have ever had.
 With only the We-vibe 2 and a couple of cheap plastic vibes to keep me company, my heart sank and I quickly became very depressed.
 I resorted to less-conventional methods of masturbation.
 If you haven’t guessed by now, sex is a huge part of my life.
 Honestly, I wasn’t sure how I was going to make it.